AshAvalanche/ash-docs/docs/toolkit/ash-cli/tutorials/custom-configuration.md

 The generated file contains the default list of networks.
 You can then edit it to add your own networks.

-Once the configuration file is ready, you can use it with the `--config` option or the `ASH_CONFIG` environment variable:
+Once the configuration file is ready, you can use it with the `--config` option or with the `ASH_CONFIG` environment variable:

 ```bash
 ash avalanche subnet list --config ~/.config/ash/my-custom-config.yaml --network my-network